-Roasted pumpkin, creamy and very flavorful, is seasoned here with an interesting spice mix of garlic and chili powder.
+Roasted pumpkin slices, creamy and very flavorful, are seasoned with an interesting spice mix of garlic and chili powder.

-I can’t help it – when October comes along and the peaches, plums and summer squashes on grocery stores shelves are gradually replaced with apples, oranges and pumpkins, I just have to make pumpkin.
+I can’t help it.
+When October comes along and the peaches, plums and summer squashes on grocery stores shelves are gradually replaced with apples, oranges, and pumpkins, I just have to start making pumpkin recipes!

-Tonight, I made the simplest, and one of my favorite pumpkin recipes – oven roasted pumpkin.
-When roasted in the oven, pumpkin comes out tender, almost creamy, and very flavorful.
-The seasoning mix – chili and garlic – create a very interesting flavor profile for this roasted pumpkin dish.
+When roasted in the oven, pumpkin comes out tender, creamy, and very flavorful.
+The seasoning mix – chili and garlic – creates a very interesting flavor profile for this dish.

-If you use thin-skinned, small sugar pumpkins for this recipe, you can absolutely eat the skin – it’s safe and edible – but obviously you can peel it off prior to serving.
+Yes!
+If you use thin-skinned, small sugar pumpkins, you can absolutely eat the skin – it’s safe and edible.
+But obviously, you can peel it off prior to serving.
 I leave it on unless it’s very thick.

 - 1 tablespoon olive oil

 - Preheat oven to 425 degrees F. Set oven rack to the lowest position.
 Line a large baking sheet with parchment paper.

 - Wash the pumpkin and cut the stem off.
 Place in the microwave and microwave for 1 minute on high, to soften it a bit and make cutting easier.

 - Carefully, using a very sharp chef’s knife and back-and-forth sawing motions, cut the pumpkin in half.
 Use a large metal spoon or an ice cream scoop to remove the pulp and the seeds (wash and save the seeds to make roasted pumpkin seeds).
 If stubborn pulp remains, cut it with kitchen scissors.